Last update: October 9th, 2018.

-To be honest, I had never used website builders before…
+Until now, I had never used a website builder before…

-Having developed websites for a while, I’d rather dive straight into coding HTML, CSS and PHP; avoiding those drag and drop functions that website builders have.
+Having developed websites for a while, I’d rather dive straight into coding HTML, CSS and PHP.
+And avoid those drag-and-drop functions that website builders have.

 I was pretty skeptical.

-However, I was positively surprised by the ease-of-use and flexible customisation options that 1-2 website builders have.
+However, I was positively surprised by the ease-of-use and customization options that some of these website builders have.

 Especially for the cost.
 Unfortunately, I also ended up trying website builders that were just outdated or used sketchy billing strategies (hint: #10).

 A good custom website could easily cost $2000 (on the low end).
 Making changes could still require a freelance designer and developer to help you continually update your site (additional $$$).

 Yet, for only a few dollars each month, some of these website builders below could give you almost everything you’d ever want at less than 1% of the cost.